Winter Backpacking – A fourth season delight

 Pack

-A pack large enough to hold all the gear, has a narrow profile for winter travel, durable enough to lash some of the additional gear such as snowshoes or ski equipment and provides good support is desired.
+A pack large enough to hold all the gear, has a narrow profile for winter travel, is durable enough to lash some of the additional gear such as snowshoes or ski equipment, and provides good support is desired.

-Thought it is tempting to get an ultralight pack with little support and thin material, a pack that is durable but lighter is probably the desired pack type.
+Though getting an ultralight pack with little support and thin material is tempting, a durable but lighter pack is probably the desired pack type.

 Other gear considerations

-• Besides sleeping with a carefully sealed hot water bottle, put such items as contact solution, toothpaste and sunscreen in a small freezer bag and then that bag into your sleeping bag or quilt at night.
+- Besides sleeping with a carefully sealed hot water bottle, put items like contact solution, toothpaste, and sunscreen in a small freezer bag and then put that bag into your sleeping bag or quilt at night.

-• Burying extra water in the snow helps prevent the water from freezing at night.
-Useful to use for quick hydration in the morning and getting breakfast and hot drinks going
+- Burying extra water in the snow helps prevent the water from freezing at night.
+Useful for quick hydration in the morning and getting breakfast and hot drinks going

-• A small candle lantern weighs 4 oz with two tea candles, gives about eight hours total of light, helps keep condensation down in the tent, provides a small bit of warmth and provides a warm and soothing glow at night that should not be discounted.
+- A small candle lantern weighs 4 oz with two tea candles, gives about eight hours of light, helps keep condensation down in the tent, and provides a small bit of warmth and a warm and soothing glow at night that should not be discounted.
 Be sure your shelter has adequate ventilation before using a candle lantern.
 Do not have the candle burning when asleep.

-• For snowshoeing or skiing, take a repair kit of some sort.
-Duct tape, accessory cord, a multi-tool and other items can make the difference between a makeshift repair to get safely back to the car or slogging through snow..and end up with a potentially dangerous situation.
+- For snowshoeing or skiing, take a repair kit of some sort.
+Duct tape, accessory cord, a multi-tool, and other items can make the difference between a makeshift repair to get safely back to the car or slogging through snow..and ending up in a potentially dangerous situation.

 Some final words